cjoster/psp-artifacts/README.md

 Provides a mechanism to rotate ServiceAccount tokens in a namespace

 1. Deletes one or more ServiceAccountToken secret in a namespace.

+# External Artifacts

+You may find the the [kubectl-whoai](https://github.com/rajatjindal/kubectl-whoami) plugin useful for implementing and debugging these objects.